imakshar/Node-Backend-Server-Boilerplate/README.md

-# Boilerplate-Backend-Server

-Node-Express-GraphQL-ApolloServer with MONGO DB
+## Boilerplate Backend using Node-Express-GraphQL-ApolloServer with MONGO DB

 -   with JWT authorization
 -   web socket connection for graphql subscriptions.